summaryrefslogtreecommitdiff

 and as a test bed to remove my last few unknowns, namely, thumb cluster and I/O expander chip.

--I should have cut more corners, to test the core concept, before spending time, on the niceties.
+-I should have cut more corners, to test the core concept, before spending time, on the niceties. \ No newline at end of file

 +I should have cut more corners, to test the core concept, before spending time, on the niceties.